The tables have turned as Nick Hancock picks Ryan Spanger’s brain on his approach and philosophy to filming interviews.

 Ryan: Let’s talk a bit about what we’ve been doing over the last week or two.
 We went up to Sydney last week to work on a sales documentary.

 Nicko: Yeah.
-It was a really interesting experience going up in Sydney for the day to work on that kind of corporate video.
+It was a really interesting experience going up in Sydney for the day to work on that kind of corporate documentary.
 We went with a specific idea.
 We understood that our client had previous videos on their websites and we were boarding to do our first video for them.

 The previous videos on their website they were very scripted, highly scripted.
 They looked good.
 I mean technically they were quite nice but they’re incredibly scripted.
 We went in with the idea we’re doing something a little bit different and using our approach of a more corporate documentary style to the tell the stories of the people all over our client’s offices a little bit better and a little bit differently.